 References: Filov, V, et al. Results of clinical evaluation of hydrazine sulfate.
 Vopr Onkol 1990; 36: 721-6.
 Filov, V, et al. Experience of the treatment with Sehydrin (Hydrazine Sulfate, HS) in the advanced cancer patients.
 Investigative New Drugs 1995; 13: 89-97.
 Chlebowski, RT.
 Hydrazine sulfate in cancer patients with weight loss.
 A placebo-controlled clinical experience.
 Cancer 1987; 59: 406-10.

 Other therapies mentioned by Moss include benzaldehyde, caesium and rubidium and Essiac for which anecdotal reports suggest benefits.

-If you or someone close to you has just been diagnosed with prostate cancer it is important that you research and understand your chosen treatment, whether that be conventional, alternative or a mixture of both.
+If you or someone close to you has just been diagnosed with breast cancer it is important that you research and understand your chosen treatment, whether that be conventional, alternative or a mixture of both.
 For the best results your treatment should include physical , mental, emotional / psychological and spiritual treatment.